Embedding Hindsight Reasoning in Separation Logic: Introduction

 One limitation of the existing hindsight theory is that it has only explored the general idea of temporal interpolation very narrowly.
 Concretely, it has been used only to prove hindsight lemmas about concurrent traversals of data structures.
 These are variations of statements of the form \emph{``if the current node $x$ of the traversal was reachable from the root at some point in the past ($p$), and $y$ is the successor of $x$ in the present state ($q$), then $y$ was reachable from the root at some point in the past~($o$)''}.
 We show that temporal interpolation applies more broadly in other contexts as well.

 Another limitation is that the proof and application of these hindsight lemmas has so far been confined to meta-level linearizability arguments.
 As a consequence, existing hindsight proofs can lack the rigor enforced by a program logic.
-We show that this has resulted in at least one incorrect hindsight-based proof in the past.
+We show that this has resulted in at least one incorrect hindsight-based proof in the past~\cite{DBLP:journals/pacmpl/FeldmanKE0NRS20}.

-\smartparagraph{Contributions.} We present a concurrent separation logic that integrates temporal interpolation as a general proof rule.
+\smartparagraph{Contributions} Building on~\cite{DBLP:journals/pacmpl/MeyerWW22}, we present a concurrent separation logic that integrates temporal interpolation as a general proof rule.
 The logic offers the best of both worlds: it enables the intuitive reasoning of hindsight theory within the rigorous framework of a formal proof system.
-The logic's semantic foundation is based on computations rather than states, which it exposes at the syntactic level in the form of a lightweight temporal operator.
-The computation-based model reduces the need for auxiliary ghost state to track history information.
-At the same time, the logic offers all advantages of separation logic, including the ability to reason locally about state mutation and concurrency via the frame rule, and to introduce auxiliary ghost resource algebras if and when needed.
+As in~\cite{DBLP:journals/pacmpl/MeyerWW22}, the logic's semantic foundation is based on computations rather than states, which it exposes at the syntactic level in the form of a lightweight temporal operator.
+This operator provides a uniform mechanism for tracking history information.
+This reduces the need for introducing proof-specific auxiliary ghost state and helps to prune the space of possible proofs to consider for automatic proof construction.
+At the same time, the logic offers all advantages of separation logic, including the ability to reason locally about state mutation and concurrency via the frame rule, and to introduce ghost state if and when needed.

+The key innovation over~\cite{DBLP:journals/pacmpl/MeyerWW22} is a new proof rule that enables general hindsight reasoning via temporal interpolation.
 The proof rule postulates and then applies hypotheses $\weakhypof{p}{q}{o}$ that state the correctness of the temporal interpolation.
 These hypotheses are collected by the main proof and then discharged in subproofs.
-This approach provides a proof-structuring mechanism: the subproofs can use a coarse-grained abstraction of the program behavior, which often simplifies the overall proof argument.
+This approach provides a proof-structuring mechanism: the subproofs can use a coarse-grained abstraction of the program behavior, which often simplifies the overall proof argument and aids automation.
 The nature of temporal interpolation as a proof-structuring mechanism is made formally precise in our soundness proof by showing that the proof rule can be eliminated from the logic.